 Verify compatibility with your deployment before using relays.
-If the agent doesn't have any previously downloaded ruleset currently in effect, and if it doesn't receive new application control rules, then the computer won't be protected by application control.
-If application control ruleset download fails, a ruleset download failure event will be recorded on the manager and on the agent.
+If the agent doesn't have any previously downloaded rulesets currently in effect, and if it doesn't receive new Application Control rules, then the computer won't be protected by Application Control.
+If an Application Control ruleset fails to download, a ruleset download failure event will be recorded on the manager and on the agent.

 |Required for...||Faster performance for...||Slower performance for...||Don't enable for...|

 In Deep Security Agent 10.0 GM and earlier, agents didn't have support for connections through a proxy to relays.
 If a ruleset download fails due to a proxy, and if your agents require a proxy to access the relay or manager (including Deep Security as a Service), then you must either:

 Multi-tenant configurations when non-primary tenants (tN) use the default, primary (t0) relay group: